Neo23x0/munin/README.md

 - Malshare
 - HybridAnalysis

-Note: Munin is based on the script "VT-Checker", which I maintained in the LOKI repository
+Note: Munin is based on the script "VT-Checker", which has been maintained in the LOKI repository

 # Screenshot